villoro/expensor_personal/README.md

 **It is intended only for personal use.** There is another repository ([expensor](https://github.com/villoro/expensor)) with a similar dash app for public use.

-It takes personal information from dropbox and uses google login to verify the identity.
+It takes personal information from dropbox and uses dash login to verify the identity.

 ## Authors
 * [Arnau Villoro](villoro.com)